 During his time on IQCS council, Chris has worked with Chairman Penny Steele and Council members to ensure the Standards were continually reviewed to reflect current working practices and methodologies.

 Chris has worked closely with the MRS on a number of taskforces from early 2000s including the Respondent Interviewer Interface Committee.
 Through his involvement and input Chris helped to promote and raise industry-wide standards in data collection and interviewer training and developed the materials for the MRS benchmark Accredited Interviewer Training Scheme.

 In 2002 Chris became Vice Chairman of the IQCS and a member of the inspection panel and in 2016 was awarded an MRS Fellowship in recognition of his contribution to industry quality standards, and is also a judge on the MRS Operations Awards panel.

-Her other current industry involvements are as Secretary/Treasurer of the Research Network, the association for experienced long-standing researchers, and Administrator of the Association of Market & Social Research (AMSR) which is developing a comprehensive market research archive.
+She is also Secretary/Treasurer of the Research Network, the association for current and former researchers, which facilitates social and networking opportunities through regular lunches and events.
+Her other current industry involvement is as Administrator of the Association of Market & Social Research (AMSR) which is devoted to the preservation of historic market research material.

 Jackie is the appointed Data Protection Officer for GfK UK and is a member of the GfK Supervisory Board and also:

 • Member of the UK BSI (SVS/3) Technical committee for the review of ISO 20252 standard

 • MRS Market Research Quality Standards Advisory Board member (MRQSAB)